Machapuchare guarding the entrance to the Annapurna Sanctuary

 Kandoo's view

-One of the best shorter treks we operate, the Annapurna Sanctuary trek is a great option if you do not have sufficient time available for the acclimatisation required on one of our longer treks.
+One of the best shorter treks we operate, the Annapurna Sanctuary trek is a great challenge if you do not have sufficient time available for the acclimatisation required on one of our longer treks.

 Trip highlights